 Pencil sketching, Adobe Illustrator

 Saily is a local community app allowing neighbors to buy and sell their used stuff.
 Therefore it is a kind of e-commerce app but with a solid communication feature.
 It is important to mention that the team which created the application puts a deep focus on design and culture at the core of everything they do.
-For the general UI design of the app, which was provided by Tubik Studio designer Tamara, the client set the task of fun and entertaining feel and look.
+For the general UI design of the app, which was provided by Tubik Studio designer Tamara, the client set the task of a fun and entertaining feel and look.
 So, the logo had to follow the same requirements to create harmony with the general design concept.

 Tamara working on UI design for Saily app